dram1964/cloudarchitect/docs/ml/aml.md

 expected output, it is often used in circumstances where no single correct answer exists.

-Once a Model has been trained, it can be saved and deployed.

 Model training is dependant on the data used in training.
 Ideally, this should be representative, free from errors and missing data points.
 A